Strategic focus on profitable growth

 NoHo Partners Plc issues a profit warning, changes its profit distribution proposal and commences personnel adjustment measures in the changed market situation

-The coronavirus pandemic has had a serious impact on the company’s market and the restaurant industry as a whole, and the sudden change in the market has also considerably affected the company’s operations starting from March 2020.
-Potential measures introduced to reduce the spread of the coronavirus pandemic would have a substantial impact on the company’s business.
+The COVID-19 pandemic has had a serious impact on the company’s market and the restaurant industry as a whole, and the sudden change in the market has considerably affected the company’s operations starting from March 2020.
+Due to the acceleration of the pandemic and the resulting restrictions on restaurants, the Group will continue to operate in a restricted business environment for the remainder of 2020.

-On 13 March 2020, NoHo Partners cancelled its previously issued profit guidance for 2020 due to the impact of the coronavirus pandemic.
-At this time, the company will not specify its turnover and profitability forecast for this year due to the uncertain market situation.
+On 13 March 2020, NoHo Partners cancelled its previously issued profit guidance for 2020 due to the impact of the COVID-19 pandemic.
+At this time, the company will not specify its turnover and profitability forecast for 2021 due to the uncertain market situation.
 The financial impact of the pandemic on the Group’s business and outlook cannot be fully determined at present.
-The profit guidance will be updated when visibility is improved and the overall impact of the coronavirus pandemic on the operating environment and the Group’s business can be assessed more accurately.
-The changes in the restrictions on business operations and the global economic uncertainty will have a significant impact on the Group’s turnover and financial result for the remainder of the year.
-The company will specify its profit guidance for 2020 later this year.
-The company will also provide monthly reports on the development of its business during these exceptional circumstances.
+The profit guidance for next year will be updated when visibility is improved and the overall impact of the COVID-19 pandemic on the operating environment and the Group’s business can be assessed more accurately.
+The restriction on business activities, potential changes to the restrictions and the global economic uncertainty will have a significant impact on the Group’s turnover and financial result for the remainder of the year 2020.
+The company will provide monthly reports on the development of its business during these exceptional circumstances.

 Previous Profit Guidance (as of 5 March 2020):